-Every owner of 5% or more (or such lower percentage as required by the Code or the regulations promulgated thereunder) in the number or value of the Fund's outstanding stock is required, within 30 days after the end of each taxable year, to give the Fund written notice stating his, her or its name and address, the number of shares of each class and series of the Fund's stock which the stockholder beneficially owns and a description of the manner in which the shares are held.
+Every owner of 5% or more (or such lower percentage as required by the Code or the regulations promulgated thereunder) in the number or value of the Fund's outstanding stock is required, within 30 days after the end of each taxable year, to give the Fund written notice stating his, her or its name and address, the number of shares which the stockholder beneficially owns and a description of the manner in which the shares are held.
 Each such owner shall provide the Fund with such additional information as the Fund may request in order to determine the effect, if any, of the stockholder's beneficial ownership on the Fund's qualification as a REIT and to ensure compliance with the restrictions noted above.
-In addition, each stockholder shall upon demand be required to provide the Fund with such information as the Fund may request in order to determine the Fund's qualification as a REIT and to comply with the requirements of any taxing authority or governmental authority or to determine such compliance.
+In addition, each stockholder shall upon demand be required to provide the Fund with such information as the Fund may request in order to determine the Fund's qualification as a REIT and to ensure compliance with the requirements of any taxing or governmental authority and the Ownership Limit.